SARS-CoV-2 in white-tailed deer: Infection variability

-Related Species
+Related species

-Wildlife officials in Utah announced that a November-December 2021 field study had detected the first case of SARS-CoV-2 in mule deer.
+Wildlife officials in Utah announced that a November–December 2021 field study had detected the first case of SARS-CoV-2 in mule deer.
 Several deer possessed apparent SARS-CoV-2 antibodies, however a female deer in Morgan County had an active Delta variant infection.
 White-tailed deer, which are able to mate and hybridize with mule deer, have migrated into Morgan County and other traditional mule deer habitats since at least the early 2000s.
-Canada also expanded testing to other cervids besides white-tailed deer, finding that mule deer tested positive for the same variants circulating among the two species in the United States, whereas elk and moose did not exhibit exposure.
+Canada also expanded testing to other cervids besides white-tailed deer, finding that both white-tailed deer and mule deer tested positive for the same variants circulating among the two species in the United States, whereas elk and moose did not exhibit exposure.
+Mule deer as far west as California had already been infected by 2021.
+As with white-tailed deer, a USDA study found that mule deer are also able to shed live SARS-CoV-2 virus and therefore possess a similar ability to infect other animals.